deverl/oauth_tester/README.md

 ## Overview

-This is a simple node app that provides a means of testing the QuickBooks Time OAuth flow.
-It demonstrates signing in to QuickBooks Time (which fetches a code), exchanging the code for a token, and doing a refresh of a token.
+This is a simple node app that provides a means of testing an OAuth 2.0 authorization code flow against any authorization server.
+It demonstrates signing in (which fetches an authorization code), exchanging the code for a token, and refreshing a token.

+The app implements the authorization code grant per [RFC 6749](https://datatracker.ietf.org/doc/html/rfc6749), including:

+-   A cryptographically random `state` parameter, generated and verified server-side (section 10.12)
+-   PKCE (`code_challenge` / `code_verifier`, S256 method) per [RFC 7636](https://datatracker.ietf.org/doc/html/rfc7636).
+Servers that do not support PKCE are required to ignore the extra parameters, so this is safe to leave on.
+-   Handling of `error` / `error_description` responses on both the redirect and the token endpoint (sections 4.1.2.1 and 5.2)

 ## Setup

-### In the QuickBooks Time App
+### At Your OAuth Provider

--   Create a new API app (e2e or prod)
+-   Create/register an API app (client)
 -   Set the redirect_uri to [http://localhost:4000/api/v1/oauth_handler/](http://localhost:4000/api/v1/oauth_handler/)
 -   Note the client_id and client_secret (you will enter them in the oauth_test app later)

 ### Workspace

 -   Clone the repo
--   nvm use
+-   nvm use (Node 18 or later is required)
 -   yarn
 -   yarn start

 ### Browser

 -   Browse to [http://localhost:4000](http://localhost:4000)
--   Enter a name for the configuration, base_url, client_id and client_secret (from the API app)
+-   Enter a name for the configuration, the authorize URL, the token URL, the client_id and client_secret (from your API app), and an optional scope
 -   You can then begin to use the oauth_test application

 ### Development Environment